 Maximize Cabinet Space

 Clear kitchen counter clutter by storing things in cabinets instead of sitting out on the counter.
 If you think your cabinets are too full, open all the doors at one time and stand back and view them.
-It is likely you’ll see pockets of vertical space and shelves that are empty.
+It is likely you’ll see pockets of vertical space in shelves that are empty.
 For example, you may see one row of canned goods with a good number of inches of air space above them.
-Try to maximize cabinet storage with these ideas:
+Try to maximize cabinet storage with these ideas.

 Make the Best of Your Storage

 From an apartment with a storeroom to a condo or home with a garage, every place has some kind of storage.
 No matter how small it is, you can make the most of it.
 The answer is to go vertical.